Images of analytic map germs, and singular fibrations: Introduction

 (A).
 The image of a map germ may be not well-defined as a set germ.

 (B).
 A map germ may not define a local fibration.

-These do not occur when $p=1$ due to the Open Mapping Theorem and to Milnor's Fibration Theorem, respectively.
 In support of the assertion (A), one of the simplest examples is the blow-up $F: (\bK^{2}, 0) \to (\bK^{2}, 0)$, $F(x,y) = (x, xy)$.
-The germ at the origin of the set $F(B_{\e})$ depends heavily on the radius $\e>0$ of the ball $B_{\e}$ centred at 0.
-The image of the map germ $F$ is therefore not well-defined as a set germ.
+The image $F(B_{\e})$ of the ball $B_{\e}$ centred at 0, viewed as a set germ at $0$, depends heavily on the radius $\e>0$, and therefore the image of the map germ $F$ is not well-defined as a set germ.

+The germ-image condition has been singled out by Mather in \cite[\S 2.5 and \S 9]{Stratif}\footnote{We thank Maria Ruas for drawing our attention to this reference.} as a necessary condition for the construction of a certain Whitney stratification.
+However, in the study of map germs initiated by Thom, Milnor, Mather, Arnold etc and continued by many mathematicians until today, the usual setting is ``map germ $G$ with isolated singularity in its central fibre $G^{-1}(0)$'', and in this setting the germ-image condition turns out to be fulfilled, both over $\bC$ and over $\bR$ -- see below our Propositions \ref{p:dim} and \ref{l:nice} which treat more general settings.
+Our new study concerns the complementary case ``nonisolated singularities in the central fibre''.